The disturbing story of David Shearing and the Wells Gray Park camping murders

 The disappearance of the Johnson and Bentley family

 Five weeks after the families were last heard from, on September 13, 1982, a mushroom picker reported finding a burned-out car with the driver's side door open in a clearing off a mountainside logging road.
-The logging road was near Battle Mountain Road, thirteen aerial miles from Bear Creek and north of the town of Clearwater.
+The logging road was near Battle Mountain Road, thirteen aerial miles from Bear Creek and north of Clearwater.
 The wreckage was similar to the car that the Johnsons were driving.

 Police found a pile of burnt bones on the back seat, which were later identified as that of four adults and in the trunk were the remains of two girls.
 The charred remains were that of the Bentley and Johnson families.
 Forensic investigation of the bone fragments found that they had been shot with a .22 caliber gun.
 Because of the location of the vehicle in an accessible area, it was quickly assumed that a local was responsible for the murders.